pmanresa/bert-multilabel-text-classification/README.md

 # bert-multilabel
-Generic code to use Transformer model BERT on multilabel classification tasks.
+Generic code to use Transformer model BERT on multilabel text classification tasks.

 ## Environment Requirements